JackSzwergold/Writing/dreams/A Storefront on a Dumpy Street.md

 She keeps talking about how great it is until I feel a bit of warmth and—sudddenly—her leathery crotch feels a bit damp.
 Not a lot of moisture but just enough for me to push my thumb in a bit more.
 Her head leans back and she moans a bit the deeper the thumb goes.
 I really should be into this but honestly I’m not.
 I am thinking about going down on her, but the fact this is happening in a storefront is just offputting.
 But honestly, nobody is really watching use in except that Jewfroed red haired woman outside.

 I decide to get closer to her on the floor, and lift one of her legs onto my right shoulder.
-I feel the stubble rub against my arm, see her stomach move and twitch a bit and then I wake up.
+I feel the stubble rub against my arm, see her stomach move and twitch a bit.
+Then I wake up.

 ***